secondconf/code-of-conduct/staff-procedure-for-incident-handling.md

 - If everyone is presently physically safe, involve law enforcement or security only at a victim's request

-There are also some guidelines as to what not to do as an initial response:
+There are also some guidelines as to what _not_ to do as an initial response:

 - Do not overtly invite them to withdraw the complaint or mention that withdrawal is OK.
 This suggests that you want them to do so, and is therefore coercive.
-"If you're OK with it [pursuing the complaint]" suggests that you are by default pursuing it and is not coercive.
+"If you're OK with pursuing the complaint" suggests that you are by default pursuing it and is not coercive.
 - Do not ask for their advice on how to deal with the complaint.
 This is a staff responsibility.
 - Do not offer them input into penalties.
 This is the staff's responsibility.